hslu-ige-laes/lora-devices-ttn/docs/sensors/seeedstudio-sensecap-s2100.md

   - **GPIO**, Level and Pulse Count
   - **Switchable 5V and 3V output for feeding the connected sensor**
   - Each Data logger can only be connected to one type of sensor
+  - In Modbus mode...
+    - it is only possible to fetch data from a single device.
+    - the device operates exclusively as a master; functioning as a slave and listening for incoming telegrams is not supported.
   - Expected life time: depending on usage, 5 ...
 10 years
 - Battery Li-SOCl2, ER34615, 19Ah, 3.6V
 - LoRaWAN version: 1.0.3